pvandijk2/garden_design/README.md

 ### Dimensions <a name="FrontDimensions"></a>

 ### Requirements <a name="FrontRequirements"></a>
-In order of priority
+In priority order

+#### Surface drainage
+#### Car parking
+#### Grass area + fruit tree
+#### Northside retaining wall
+#### Secure covered bike storage

 ## Level of Service Required <a name="ServiceRequired"></a>
 The design would include:
-1. Areas that need to be leveled
+1. Areas that need to be leveled/landscaped
 2. Placement of all the structures
-3. Construction type and materials to be used for fences and retaining wall (e.g. retaining walls/fences)
+3. Construction type and materials to be used for fences and retaining wall
-4. Construction type and materials to be used for pathways and entertaing areas (e.g. retaining walls/fences)
+4. Construction type and materials to be used for pathways and entertaining areas
-5. Type of plants to use & grass to sow
+5. Type of plants/flowers to use & grass to sow
 6. DIY friendly materials/construction methods